-Explore this volunteer section and find out how you can become part of the world’s largest humanitarian Movement.
-Discover how you can contribute toward making this world a better place by providing support to the most vulnerable in our communities.
+Explore this volunteer section and find out how you can become part of the world’s largest humanitarian network.
+Discover how you can contribute toward making this world a better place by providing support to the most vulnerable people in our communities.

 Contact your local Red Cross or Red Crescent

 The next step is simple, contact the National Red Cross or Red Crescent Society in your country.
 Find out how you can become a volunteer!

 Interested in volunteering overseas?